 7) Expect the unexpected: Almost anything can serve as an accessory.
 Take the collections you already have, fill a bowl with apples, stack up some books, or bring nature inside with a display of seashells or a vase of sticks.
 Accessories do not have to be expensive store purchased items.

 8) Reuse what you have: I talk a lot above about going to yard sales and consignment shops.
 What do you have that you would sell at a yard sale or a consignment shop?
 Find a way to reuse it.
 You can reinvent a dresser with a fresh paint job and a change in hardware.
 Throw a slipcover over that older looking chair.
-Take some of those throw pillows from the bedroom and bring that color into your living room.
+Take some of those throw pillows from the bedroom, a corner sofa can make the most of your living room space.

 9) Update the details: Not everyone can afford to replace cabinets or vanities.
 Good news is, you don’t need to.
 Often installing new hardware will give it a fresh look.
 You can also switch out those old 1980’s gold-plated light fixtures pretty inexpensively.